JoromeAX/To-DoList/README.md

 Technologies Used:

     •    SwiftUI: For a responsive, dynamic user interface.
-    •    SwiftData: To locally save and manage tasks efficiently.
+    •    SwiftData: To save locally and manage tasks efficiently.
     •    List and ForEach: For efficient task display and sorting.

-This project not only showcases my iOS development skills but also highlights my focus on seamless user experience and performance.
+This project showcases my iOS development skills and highlights my focus on seamless user experience and performance.